Guide

 Salary Advance

-To access a salary advance, individuals will need to be employed with a steady source of income with an employer supporting this service.
+To access a salary advance, you need to be employed and your employer must offer this service.

 Loan